Common Problems in a Finance Department are Often Found in Usual Places 🏙️

 Our three-pillar framework can help you identify who you should be investing in for high potential talent.
 You’ll get much more from someone by putting them in a pricing role that suits their strengths.
 Moreover, disengaged workers can lower morale, become less productive, and offer reduced service levels to customers and clients.

 Experienced pricing managers and analysts in Australia will remain minimal over the next five years.
-You need to hang on to your top performers or they will leave your business to find meaningful careers elsewhere.
+So, you need to hang on to your top performers or they will leave your business to find meaningful careers elsewhere.

 Identifying talent and proactive talent management (i.e., highly personalised and differentiated) is key to resolving severe performance and engagement issues.
 In fact, disengaged employees cost our economy billions of dollars every single year.

 Contrary to what we believe, your top performers (not underperformers) are the quickest to disengage.
 That’s why robust talent identification and talent management strategy can help you hang on to your top performers and re-engage people with your pricing mission.
 Here’s where a culture of accountability matters in a pricing team.